What equipment do you need for a video surveillance system?

-How long your surveillance footage lasts depends on your provider and the service plan you choose .
-Some plans allow you to store footage indefinitely; other plans automatically delete footage after a certain period of time, usually anywhere between 30 and 90 days.
+How long your surveillance footage lasts depends on your provider and service plan.
+Some plans allow you to store footage indefinitely; others automatically delete footage after a certain period, usually between 30 and 90 days.

 Which security cameras work without Wi-Fi?

 There are options available if you cannot use Wi-Fi-to connect your cameras.
 Some providers, like Blink, offer battery-powered cameras.
 However, these cameras typically have limited features and capabilities.